Reviews Communities Blog FAQ Services About Contact

 You need fast, verifiable funds that align with your income, price point, and location.
-Dream For All can provide up to 20% of the purchase price with a shared appreciation loan, typically capped around 150,000, and requires registration during a defined lottery window in 2026.
-SDHC’s city-administered programs use deferred-payment loans at 3% simple interest with 30-year deferral, no lottery, and caps that vary by city.
+Dream For All can provide up to 20% of the purchase price with a shared appreciation loan, typically capped around $150,000.
+SDHC’s city-administered programs use deferred-payment loans at 3% simple interest with 30-year deferral and no lottery.

 Key takeaways you should weigh now: